Abyssinian cat: Behaviour

-Abyssinian kittens.
-Clockwise from bottom left: ruddy, fawn and blue.

 Veterinarian Joan O. Joshua has written that the "dog-like attachment to the owners" of Abyssinian and Burmese cats causes "greater dependence on human contacts".
 This stands in contrast to the mere "tolerant acceptance of human company" based around "comforts" that multiple other breeds display.

 With their interest in playing with their owners combined with their curious intelligence, Abyssinians are sometimes called the "Clowns of the Cat Kingdom".
-They have soft chirrup-like vocalizations which do not sound like the expected "meow".
+They have soft chirrup-like vocalisations which do not sound like the expected "meow".

-A study comparing Oriental, Siamese and Abyssinian kittens to Norwegian Forest cat kittens found that the former group was more likely to recede and hide as well as display other 'shy' behaviour.
+A study comparing Oriental Shorthair, Siamese and Abyssinian kittens to Norwegian Forest cat kittens found that the former group was more likely to recede and hide as well as display other 'shy' behaviour.